ericaraujophd/25fa-cs112/policies/grading.md

 ## Grading and Late Work Policies

 1. Each exercise and project will have a **Due date** associated with it.
 This is the date by which you should submit your work in order to avoid falling behind in the course.
-2. Each day that your submission is late, you will be assessed a **penalty of 10%** (unless you use grace days -- see below).
+2. Each day that your submission is late, you will be assessed a **penalty of 10%** (unless you use grace days-see below).
 3. Periodically during the course, I will announce (in class or through email) that assignments have been graded.
-    a.
-You will have 7 days from that announcement to check your grades and make appeals for changes.
+   1. You will have 7 days from that announcement to check your grades and make appeals for changes.
-    b.
-You may also resubmit your assignment and appeal to have it regraded.
+   2. You may also resubmit your assignment and appeal to have it regraded.
-    c.
-After the 7 days have expired, you cannot ask to have your assignment graded or regraded.
+   3. After the 7 days have expired, you cannot ask to have your assignment graded or regraded.
 4. Assignments that are turned in very late (i.e., so late that at 10% per day, the assignment would receive a 0) will not be graded.

 ## Grace Days